The importance of SEO for Government

 In many instances, a local government web site can provide a doorway into the history of a community, access to building codes and zoning laws, address and contact data for City Hall and other agencies, and other information that governs our lives.
 Being able to find that information can be very important.

 Ironically, as I started this project, I experienced a problem with my own Town’s website that has inspired me to catalog some of the bad practices that local government sites have followed, to help them fix some of the mistakes that they are making that make them less effective than they could be.
-I’m also looking forward to identifying some of the best practices that I see on local goverment web sites, and pointing them out so that other sites might learn from them.
+I’m also looking forward to identifying some of the best practices that I see on local government web sites, and pointing them out so that other sites might learn from them.

 Choose a Domain, and Stick to It

 My town is a historical crossroads in the North-Western part of Virginia, close enough to Washington DC that some residents commute to the Nation’s Capital, and far enough away so that it still retains a fairly agricultural nature, with horse pastures, wineries, and farmland surrounding small suburban areas.
-It is located in a piedmont region, that is a set of foothills that separate the lower tidewater lands closer to the Atlantic Ocean from more mountainous terrain.
+It is located in a piedmont region, which is a set of foothills that separate the lower tidewater lands closer to the Atlantic Ocean from more mountainous terrain.

-The town took its current name, Warrenton, exactly 200 years ago this year when it was incorporated, and is the County Seat of Fauquier County, home to court houses, and city and county government offices.
+The town took its current name, Warrenton, exactly 200 years ago this year when it was incorporated, and is the County Seat of Fauquier County, home to courthouses, and city and county government offices.
 It’s a small town that takes pride in its agricultural surroundings and the lack of industrial and developmental growth seen in areas to the northeast.
 But, it’s not foreign to the online world, and local government is increasingly using the Web to communicate with citizens of the region.

 I recently tried to pay my water bill online through my Town’s web pages.
 The utility bill didn’t list the URL for my Town, so I searched at Google, found it, and clicked on a link to the site.
-Once there I saw an image with the text “MyTown click to login.”
+Once there I saw an image with the text “MyTown click to log in.”
 I had already registered with the site previously – it wasn’t the first time that I had paid my bill online.

-I tried to login, believing that I had remembered my username and password correctly, and was given a screen that looked like I had successfully logged in.
+I tried to log in, believing that I had remembered my username and password correctly, and was given a screen that looked like I had successfully logged in.
 I clicked upon a link that would let me pay my bill, and was redirected back to a login screen.
-I tried logging in again, and received the same result.
+I tried logging in again and received the same result.
 Undeterred, I tried again – and received the same result.

-I was told that the problem I was experiencing was because I was trying to use the “.com” version of the Town’s web site, and that I needed to login from the “.gov” version of the site.
-I was tempted to ask at that point why there were two versions of the web site, but realized that the person I was talking to probably didn’t know.
+I was told that the problem I was experiencing was because I was trying to use the “.com” version of the Town’s web site and that I needed to log in from the “.gov” version of the site.
+I was tempted to ask at that point why there were two versions of the web site but realized that the person I was talking to probably didn’t know.

-I did ask if there was someone I could talk to about the problem I experienced, and was told that my best bet was to talk to the City Manager.
+I did ask if there was someone I could talk to about the problem I experienced and was told that my best bet was to talk to the City Manager.
 I decided that I would write this blog post before I took that step, and then send a link to my City Manager, along with some information on how to use a redirect to point any other domains to just one working version of the site.

 Why is there more than one version of the Town’s web site?
 The .com version of the site was ranking well in Google, and the .gov site wasn’t showing at all – likely filtered out of Google’s search results since it contained the same information as the other domain.

 When I talked to the person who helped me, the problem was identified as me mistakenly using the wrong website.
 The problem was actually that there were at least two websites, and one didn’t work correctly.
 It’s a problem that shouldn’t have existed.
-The Town should have chosen one web address for the site that works, and redirected any other URLs for the site to that version.
+The Town should have chosen one web address for the site that works and redirected any other URLs for the site to that version.
 The URL for the site should have also been listed on the Town’s bill.

-Because there were at least two sites, and because the correct one wasn’t listed on the bill, I ended up spending almost an hour paying a $14 bill, and wasted the time of someone at the Town who had to call me back to help me pay my bill.
+Because there were at least two sites, and because the correct one wasn’t listed on the bill, I ended up spending almost an hour paying a $14 bill and wasted the time of someone at the Town who had to call me back to help me pay my bill.